phpcommunity/policies/foundation/vision.md

 projects related to PHP through a variety of programs, including but not limited to grants, advocacy, mentoring, training, and networking.

+To wrap it up, we aim to create a community that supports PHP-related resources and the people who drive them.
+Such examples include, but are not limited to, forums, Discord/YouTube/other channels, conferences/meetups, and contributors/maintainers.

 ## Our Mission